 Uses of Ayurvedic Juice Recipes in Summer

 In Ayurveda, part of restoring or maintaining balance is in knowing how to care for the body energies in each season.
 Everywhere, summer means heat which increases the pitta dosha or life force.
-To keep this energy in balance, Ayurveda uses cooling substances and properties (Ayurvedic juices).
+To keep this energy in balance, Ayurveda uses cooling substances and properties (Ayurvedic juice).

 A great way to apply this knowledge is to take some basic food ingredients and add them to your drinks for a cool and hydrating effect.
-Read about the different food sources, their effects on heat and other issues, and enjoy some of the recipes and tips.
+Read about the different food sources, their effects on heat, and other issues, and enjoy some of the recipes and tips.

 Aloe Vera Ayurvedic Juice or Gel

-Commercial aloe vera juice is the gel diluted down.
+Commercial aloe vera ayurvedic juice is the gel diluted down.
 The gel is the liquid form of the aloe plant.
 In herbal use, Ayurveda uses aloe to help carry herbs into the body specifically to the plasma, blood, and reproductive tissues.
 Used as a drink additive, it helps demulsify and moisten the body’s tissues as well as absorbs more of the hydrating liquids like water your drinking.

 - For general effects, add 2 tablespoons into your water bottle two or three times daily.
 For best results, consult an Ayurvedic practitioner for more personalized advice.

-Cilantro is generally balancing for all doshas but due to its cooling nature has a specific effect for remedying the heat of pitta.
+Cilantro is generally balancing for all doshas but its cooling nature has a specific effect for remedying the heat of pitta.
 In addition, so cooling pitta overall, cilantro is great for skin issues, hyperacidity, and helps cleanse the blood and bile, both of which pitta controls.